cakephp/docs/en/views/helpers/form.rst

         'autocomplete' => '<input type="autocomplete" name="{{name}}" {{attrs}} />'
     ]);

-For more information on string templates, see :ref:`customizing-templates`
+For more information on string templates, see :ref:`customizing-templates`.

 Using Widgets
 -------------